How To Write A Media Pitch – With Sample Pitch Letter Example

 Cold Pitches

-The most common type of media pitch is a cold pitch, which means reaching out to a journalist or outlet with whom you have no prior relationship.
+The most common type of media pitch, a cold pitch involves reaching out to a journalist or outlet with whom you have no prior relationship.
 It’s what journalists will see the most of, meaning they need to be truly top-notch to grab their attention.
-It will include a brief sentence about you or your company, what your story is, and why now is the right time to cover it.
+A well-crafted cold pitch often serves as a media pitch email example that others can learn from.

 News/ Trend Pitches

 A crucial part of any PR strategy is being on top of news and trending topics.
-Journalists’ editorial calendars will largely be dictated by what is current, and if you have a story that relates to something that is garnering a lot of news attention, that is your golden opportunity to land in their inbox with a relevant media pitch.
+Journalists’ editorial calendars are largely dictated by what is current, so if you have a story that relates to something garnering a lot of news attention, that is your golden opportunity to land in their inbox with a relevant media pitch.

 Contributor/Guest Post Pitches

 If you are an expert in your field, an academic, or someone with valuable experience, you may wish to pitch an article written by you to be contributed as a guest post to a website or magazine.
-Most outlets will prefer you pitch an idea rather than a finished article, so they can provide a brief and word count, and work with you during the writing process.
-Just like any other pitch, it should concisely sum up the idea, why it is relevant, and why you are the person to write it.
+This is another common type of PR pitch example.

 Follow Up Pitches